-- When will parents know if they have been awarded funds?
+- How are payments disbursed? - The initial funding of approved student accounts will be at the beginning of the 2025-2026 academic year.
+Funds will be made available to families in quarterly installments, which may then be directed to private schools and service providers for payment of eligible educational expenses.
+This process will be done through a platform vendor. - 16 When will parents know if they have been awarded funds?
 How will schools know?
-Parents will be notified of student funding status following the closure of the student application period in which the family applied.
+Parents will be notified of student funding status following completion of the student application window on April 15, 2025.
 Approved families will be able to indicate the private school they plan to attend in the Odyssey portal.
-Schools will then confirm family selections. - 18 Are there any regulations for participating students' tuitions?
-Participating schools shall not charge higher tuition or apply unique fees only to participating students. - Is the awarded amount different for students of different grade levels?
+Schools will then confirm family selections. - Are there any regulations for participating students' tuitions?
+Participating schools shall not charge higher tuition or apply unique fees only to participating students. - 18 Is the awarded amount different for students of different grade levels?
 No, the award amount is the same for students regardless of their grade. - Can a family "pool" the money from one year to the next?
-20 Families may carry over up to 50% of the funding amount for the current school year into the following school year. - Can schools stack the program with their own financial aid?
+Families may carry over up to 50% of the funding amount for the current school year into the following school year. - 20 Can schools stack the program with their own financial aid?
 Schools are able to stack the program with a private school's own financial aid that comes through philanthropic or other sources/subsidies - unless that is derived through a student scholarship organization scholarship (such as GOAL) or state scholarships such as the Georgia Special Needs Scholarship. - Will parents be responsible for the difference in the scholarship and the cost of tuition?